Black Cobra (gang): Notable criminal activity

 The Black Cobra gang identifies with illegal activity including crimes of drug dealing, violence, burglaries, racketeering and manslaughter.
 In 2010, it was found that there was an increase in crime of 40% from immigrant youths after they joined a gang.
 It has been found that gang members are substantially involved in illicit drug sales, as cannabis sales contribute highly to revenue generated by Denmark gangs.
 Drug use within the gang is largely prevalent as a result of low incomes.
 The Black Cobra gang's street culture is characterised by violence, drug dealing, and conflict with other gangs, as drug dealing provides the material base for their lifestyle, along with creating a more formally organised operation.
 The conflict between gangs creates violence.
 This conflict occurs due to territorial disputes.
 In 2007, Danish and international analysts saw a rise in gang warfare between traditional Danish gangs such as the Hells Angels, and the new immigrant gang Black Cobra.
 The gangs fought largely over control of the drug, prostitution, and human trafficking trades.
 According to Canadian reporter Rachel Mendleson, approximately 60 people had died over this gang warfare in Denmark in 2007, and that 1,500 members were involved in gang activities by 2008.
 In 2013, Sky News reported that Denmark police had arrested 32 bikers and gang members suspected of murder and assault.
 This was conducted in a massive crackdown on organised crime, as Copenhagen had seen a series of drive by shootings and stabbings throughout 2013.
 These crimes were suspected by police to be conducted by the Black Cobra gang, Hells Angels and Bandidos biker groups over control in the drug market around the area.

 In March 2009, members of the Black Cobra were arrested in Malmö for extorting a company for protection money and trafficking illegal drugs.
-The Black Cobra gang stole 120 boxes (as many as 12 tens) of almond tarts, punch rolls, apple crowns and brownies from a delivery truck in southern Sweden in March 2010.
+The Black Cobra gang stole 120 boxes of almond tarts, punch rolls, apple crowns and brownies from a delivery truck in southern Sweden in March 2010.